roehampton/module-content/software-development-1/week-03/lab/README.md

       print (“add more salt”)

-Exercise: Transform the list we have crates to Tuples by Using ( ) instead of [].
+Exercise: Transform the list we have crated to Tuples by Using ( ) instead of [].
 Be sure to check their type.

     empty_tuple = ( )
     weekdays_tuple = ('Monday', 'Tuesday', 'Wednesday', 'Thursday', 'Friday')